 DS: "Out of all of your productions, Do you have a piece that spoke to you more than the others while you were making it?"

 Moby: "It’s hard to say because in the course of my life I’ve made all types of music.
 It’s also hard for me to evaluate the music I’ve done without looking at the context in which it was created.
 Every piece of music that I’ve made is like a little time capsule.
 I can’t decontextualize the music that I’ve made from the environment that it was made in.
 So having said that, if I had to pick one piece of music that I feel the closest too, is a piece of music that I write about in the book is called, 'God Moving Over the Face of the Waters'.
 I like a lot of music that I make, but that one holds a really special place for me."

 DS: "Speaking of 'God Moving Over the Face of the Waters,' your music has evolved, from techno to punk rock back to dance and then more of an ambient feel for yoga and meditation.
 Would it be safe to assume that you have evolved as a person alongside your music?"

-"I think that in some ways maybe I’ve evolved as a person or as a musician, or maybe I’m just a human being getting older and experiencing different things; having to know a bigger basis of comparison and experience.
-So that particular song, I mean I certainly remember the context in which it was created but sometimes with making music or making art, you know you create something but you don’t necessarily feel like you were even that involved in creating it.
-This might be a new age way of saying it, but you sort of feel like a conduit, at that moment the art is more revealing itself through you."
+"I think that in some ways maybe I’ve evolved as a person or as a musician, or maybe I’m just a human being getting older and experiencing different things and having to know a bigger basis of comparison and experience.
+So that particular song, I certainly remember the context in which it was created.
+Sometimes with making music or making art, you create something but feel like you weren't involved in creating it.
+This may be a new age way of saying it, but you sort of feel like a conduit, at that moment the art is more revealing itself through you."

 Put aside the known facts about Moby and his pop memoir, he delves deeper with his philosophical convictions about celebrity-ism and the deification that any particular person ‘knows more’ than the next.